Tips to Make the Most of the Festival

 - Think about your holiday shopping when browsing the arts and crafts booths.
 Festivals offer unique gifts you can stash away until December.

 - Avoid the traffic congestion and ride your bike.
-Free valet bicycle parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail.
+Free centrally located and highly visible bicycle parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail.
+Please bring your own lock.

 - Consider using public transportation.
 Valley Transportation Authority (VTA) will be running its regular weekend schedule with Bus and Light Rail service to Downtown Mountain View (plus extra light rail service on September 10 with the 49ers game at Levis stadium).
 Ride VTA Light Rail (exit at the Mountain View Transit Center) or VTA Bus Lines 22, 32, 35, 81 and 522 to the Festival.
 Please note Bus Line 32 does not operate on Sundays.
 For your free trip plan, call (408) 321-2300, or visit www.vta.org.
 For Caltrain information, call 800-660-4287 or visit www.caltrain.com.
 Caltrain and bus service drops riders off at the Mountain View transit center, just steps from the primary festival entrance at Evelyn Avenue and Castro Street.